Colleen M. ConwayProfessor of Music Education

 Colleen Conway is a professor of music education.
 She holds bachelor’s and master’s degrees in horn performance and music education from the Eastman School of Music and a doctorate in music education from Teachers College, Columbia University.

 Conway is currently editor-in-chief of Arts Education Policy Review and on the senior editorial board at Oxford University Press.
-Books in print include: Great Beginning for Music Teachers: A Guide to Mentoring and Induction (2003, Rowman & Littlefield); Handbook for the Beginning Music Teacher (2006, GIA); Teaching Music in Higher Education (2009, Oxford); Handbook for the Music Mentor (2010, GIA); Handbook of Qualitative Research in American Music Education (2014, Oxford); and Curriculum and Assessment in Music Education (2015, GIA).
-The Oxford Handbook on Preservice Music Teacher Education in the United States will be released in January of 2019.
+Books in print include: Great Beginning for Music Teachers: A Guide to Mentoring and Induction (2003, Rowman & Littlefield); Handbook for the Beginning Music Teacher (2006, GIA); Teaching Music in Higher Education (2009, 2020 Oxford); Handbook for the Music Mentor (2010, GIA); Handbook of Qualitative Research in American Music Education (2014, 2020 Oxford); and Curriculum and Assessment in Music Education (2015, GIA).
+The Oxford Handbook on Preservice Music Teacher Education in the United States (2019), Oxford) and Private Music Lessons: A Manual for Teachers (2019, Conway Publications)

-Conway plays horn in the Adrian Symphony and lives in Tecumseh, Michigan with her husband, Dr. Thomas Hodgman and their children, Sarah and Tommy.
+Conway plays horn in the Adrian Symphony and lives in Tecumseh, Michigan with her husband, Dr. Thomas Hodgman.
+She has two children.
+Sarah Hodgman is an educational researcher, early childhood music teacher, and fitness instructor in Chicago, IL and Tommy Hodgman is studying to be a music educator.